EnterSub/Project_Data_Analysis/README.md

 # Student Digitizer
-Building an ETL process system for digitalizating student journal with user-friendly output visualizations in Android application
+Student Digitizer is a information system for analyzing and collecting digital footprint of students based on ETL pipeline inside user-friendly mobile application.

 ## Demo
 ### Android application